eduardoefb/orc8r/docs/k8s_vm.md

 ```

-### After vm initialization, compile, build and upload images to the registery:
+### After vm initialization, compile, build and upload images to the registry:

 ```bash
 cd magma